Hickory Street Right-of-Way Re-instatement

 Removed by moderator.

-Meatball almost 1 year ago
+Meatball over 1 year ago

 I like this concept but am not understanding what access will be liked directly north of the concept?
 Is this all the condo property (Soho) and assume NO cars can come up against the north line?